EricssonBroadcastServices/iOSClientPlayer/README.md

 Running `carthage update` will fetch your dependencies and place them in `/Carthage/Checkouts`.
 You either build the `.framework`s and drag them in your `Xcode` or attach the fetched projects to your `Xcode workspace`.

 Finaly, make sure you add the `.framework`s to your targets *General -> Embedded Binaries* section.

+### CocoaPods
+CocoaPods is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit their website.
+To integrate `iOSClientPlayer` into your Xcode project using CocoaPods, specify it in your Podfile:

+pod 'iOSClientPlayer', '~>  3.0.0'

 ## Release Notes
 Release specific changes can be found in the [CHANGELOG](https://github.com/EricssonBroadcastServices/iOSClientPlayer/blob/master/CHANGELOG.md).